• Skip to primary navigation

 For Making Curry

-• 1 tbsp Oil
+• 1 tablespoon Oil

-• 1 tsp Cumin Seeds
+• 1 teaspoon Cumin Seeds

-• ½ tsp Sugar optional
+• ½ teaspoon Sugar optional

 • Salt to taste

-• 4 tbsp Coriander leaves chopped finely
+• 4 tablespoon Coriander leaves chopped finely

 Instructions

-• Take a tsp of oil in a pressure cooker.
+• Take a teaspoon of oil in a pressure cooker.
 Add in cubed beets and saute for couple of mins.
 Now add in water, cover the pressure cooker and cook for 5 whistle.
 Reduce the heat and simmer for 10 mins.
 Switch off the heat and let the steam escape all by itself.
 Set aside till use.

 • In a kadai, add in all the roasting ingredients and cover it up.
 Cook it for 15 mins till everything is cooked.
 Now take them in a blender and make into a fine puree.